nixworks/public/news/2006/01/5/README.md

 ##### Peru
 ### [ Peru recalls Carlos Urrutia, its ambassador to Venezuela, after Venezuelan President Hugo Chvez praises Peruvian presidential hopeful Ollanta Humala for his left-leaning policies.
 A spokeswoman for the Peruvian Foreign Ministry stated, "There are concerns of political meddling in Peru's electoral affairs and comments by President Chvez were out of place." ](/news/2006/01/5/peru-recalls-carlos-urrutia-its-ambassador-to-venezuela-after-venezuelan-president-hugo-chavez-praises-peruvian-presidential-hopeful-olla.md)
-_Context: Ollanta Humala, Hugo Chvez, Venezuelan President, Foreign Ministry, Carlos Urrutia, ambassador, Peru, Venezuela_
+_Context: Foreign Ministry, Carlos Urrutia, Ollanta Humala, Venezuelan President, Peru, Hugo Chvez, Venezuela, ambassador_

 ##### Liberal Democrats
 ### [ The leader of Britain's Liberal Democrat Party, Charles Kennedy, admits being treated for alcohol-related problems for the last 18 months but has not drunk for the last two months.
 The revelation comes following mounting criticism of his leadership from party MPs.
 He calls a party leadership election, in which he will stand. ](/news/2006/01/5/the-leader-of-britain-s-liberal-democrat-party-charles-kennedy-admits-being-treated-for-alcohol-related-problems-for-the-last-18-months-b.md)
-_Context: Liberal Democrats, Charles Kennedy, leadership election, alcoholism_
+_Context: leadership election, Liberal Democrats, Charles Kennedy, alcoholism_

 ##### Iraqi insurgency
 ### [ At least 130 people have died following insurgent attacks on the Iraqi cities of Kerbala and Ramadi. ](/news/2006/01/5/at-least-130-people-have-died-following-insurgent-attacks-on-the-iraqi-cities-of-kerbala-and-ramadi.md)